traceypooh/slide-responsively/README.md

 You can see it in action at http://poohBot.com

-// INSTALL:
+INSTALL:
-//   You can install this plugin by git cloning the repository into your /wp-content/plugins/ directory.
+   You can install this plugin by git cloning the repository into your /wp-content/plugins/ directory.
-//   Then go to your WP site "dashboard" and "Activate" the "slide-responsively" plugin which you should see there.
+   Then go to your WP site "dashboard" and "Activate" the "slide-responsively" plugin which you should see there.

-//
-// CUSTOMIZE:
+CUSTOMIZE:
-// simply edit the urls and image locations below by going to your WP site "dashboard"
-// and find the left-side "Plugins" and hit the "Editor" link below it.
+   Simply edit the urls and image locations below by going to your WP site "dashboard" and find the left-side "Plugins" and hit the "Editor" link below it.
-// Find the "Select plugin to edit:" in upper right, select "slide-responsively", hit [Select] button.
+   Find the "Select plugin to edit:" in upper right, select "slide-responsively", hit [Select] button.
-// You can then update the images and links to what you like.
+   You can then update the images and links to what you like.
-// Enjoy!
+   Enjoy!